DUNEuro -- A software toolbox for forward modeling in bioelectromagnetism: Introduction

 \section{Introduction}

-We present \emph{duneuro}, a software toolbox for forward modeling in neuroscience.
-Its main focus is to provide an extendible and easy-to-use framework for using various finite element methods for different neuroscientific applications, such as the EEG or MEG forward problem \cite{Brette2012, Hallez2007}.
+We present \emph{DUNEuro}, an open source software toolbox for forward modeling in bioelectromagnetism.
+Its main focus is to provide an extendible and easy-to-use framework for using various finite element method (FEM) implementations for different neuroscientific applications, such as the electroencephalography (EEG) or magnetoencephalography (MEG) forward problems \cite{Brette2012, Hallez2007, Wolters2007a}.

 The general view on a software toolbox can be split into two parts: the user perspective and the developer perspective.
 From the perspective of a user, the toolbox should be accessible and easy to use.
 Similar methods should work in a similar way through a common interface.
 When considering the solution of the EEG forward problem, it should be possible to quickly exchange the discretization scheme.
 The user should not be confronted with the high complexity of a \Cpp~finite element code.
 Additionally, it should be possible to embed the forward approach into an already existing processing pipeline.
 From the point of view of a developer, who wants to implement different discretization schemes or extend already existing approaches, further aspects are important.
 As different finite element methods share several subcomponents, such as the representation of the computational domain or the solver of the linear system, the toolbox should bundle the different implementations and enable code reuse.
 The toolbox should be extendible, especially with respect to common variable components.
 In addition, as there are already several libraries offering codes for finite element computations, it would be advantageous to make use of existing components and benefit from existing maintenance and testing infrastructure.